Quicksort: Algorithm

-The choice of partition routine (including the pivot selection) and other details not entirely specified above can affect the algorithm's performance, possibly to a great extent for specific input arrays.
-In discussing the efficiency of quicksort, it is therefore necessary to specify these choices first.
-Here we mention two specific partition methods.
+These are the basic requirement for correct operation.
+Details not specified above, including the partition algorithm, and particularly the pivot selection, can greatly affect the algorithm's performance for some input arrays.
+To discuss the efficiency of quicksort, it is therefore necessary to specify these choices first.
+Here, we mention two specific partition methods.

 Lomuto partition scheme

 This scheme is attributed to Nico Lomuto and popularized by Bentley in his book Programming Pearls and Cormen et al. in their book Introduction to Algorithms.
-In most formulations this scheme chooses as the pivot the last element in the array.
-The algorithm maintains index i as it scans the array using another index j such that the elements at lo through i-1 (inclusive) are less than the pivot, and the elements at i through j (inclusive) are equal to or greater than the pivot.
-As this scheme is more compact and easy to understand, it is frequently used in introductory material, although it is less efficient than Hoare's original scheme e.g., when all elements are equal.
+In most formulations, this scheme chooses as the pivot the last element in the array.
+The algorithm maintains index i as it scans the array using another index j such that the elements at lo through i−1 (inclusive) are less than the pivot, and the elements at i through j (inclusive) are equal to or greater than the pivot.
+As this scheme is more compact and easier to understand, it is frequently used in introductory material, although it is less efficient than Hoare's original scheme, e.g., when all elements are equal.
 The complexity of Quicksort with this scheme degrades to O(n^{2}) when the array is already in order, due to the partition being the worst possible one.
-There have been various variants proposed to boost performance including various ways to select the pivot, deal with equal elements, use other sorting algorithms such as insertion sort for small arrays, and so on.
+There have been various variants proposed to boost performance, including various ways to select the pivot, deal with equal elements, use other sorting algorithms such as insertion sort for small arrays, and so on.
 In pseudocode, a quicksort that sorts elements at lo through hi (inclusive) of an array A can be expressed as: